pranauww/trip_planner_ai/README.md

 - Inspired by Mindtrip AI's innovative approach to travel planning
 - Built with modern React and TypeScript best practices
 - Uses beautiful UI libraries and tools from the open-source community
+- Powered by OpenAI's GPT-4 for intelligent travel recommendations

 ---